Nbrof/Project2/README.md

 An webpage that is capable of rendering various XKDC comics across itself.
 User's will be able to input a number which will grab the XKDC comic in quiestion.

-Link to one such comic in the API: https://xkcd.vercel.app/?comic=303

 ## API